swisskyrepo/HardwareAllTheThings/docs/debug-interfaces/uart.md

 ##### PulseView / Sigrok

-:warning: In order to make Pulseview working on Windows host, you have to use Zadig driver : https://zadig.akeo.ie/
+:warning: In order to make Pulseview work on Windows host, you have to use Zadig driver: https://zadig.akeo.ie/

-* Click run on the up left corner in order to start the capture
+* Click run on the top left corner in order to start the capture
-* Once you get UART communication you can add "protocol decoder"
+* Once you get UART communication, you can add a "protocol decoder"

 ![Protocol decoder in pulseview](../assets/UART_add_proto_decoder.png)

 * Select the right channel for TX and RX
-* Select the baudrate, parity bit, frame size (most common, 8N1)
+* Select the baudrate, parity bit, and frame size (most common, 8N1)
 * Data format, for example "ascii" if ascii chars are intended (boot sequence, stacktrace, etc.)

-Once you get an interesting capture, it is possible to save it decode it using **sigrok-cli**, instead of PulseView GUI :
+Once you get an interesting capture, it is possible to save it and decode it using **sigrok-cli**, instead of PulseView GUI :

 ```bash
 sigrok-cli -O ascii -i ./uart.sr -P uart:baudrate=115200:rx=D0 -B uart=rx